 From noon to 6:00 p.m., a teenage “Battle of the Bands” will be held.
 Following this, the winner of the contest will hold a concert from 10:30 to 11:00 a.m. on Monday.

-From 2:00 to 2:45 p.m., a Brazilian Jiu-Jitsu class will be held on the community stage.
+From 2:00 to 2:45 p.m., a Brazilian Jiu-Jitsu class with a theme of (Attack the Back) will be held on the community stage.
 Following this will be a performance by Tribe Nawaar, a fashion company specializing in clothing and jewelry that helps dancers move.

 Sunday’s headliners include Green Buddha, a funk reggae band, from 5:30 to 7:00 p.m.
 Following them will be Tierro, a Latin and Arabian inspired group, alongside Bridget Law, from 8:00 to 10:00 p.m.